tboy1109/tboy1109/README.md

 I'm eager to build new blockchain and web applications requiring solid knowledge and soft skills.

-- 🧠  I'm learning Golang
+- 🧠  I'm learning Rust
 - 🤝  I'm open to collaborating on all projects loving me
 - ⚡  I love to see football matches, but can't play well LOL.
 <br/>